 My Observations:

-The Rancilio silvia has been an exceptionally popular machine among home baristas since its release in the late 90s.
+The Rancilio silvia has been a very popular machine among home baristas since its release in the late 90s.

-Rancilio are traditionally a manufacturer of commercial espresso coffee machines, used in coffee shops etc., and they crafted what was originally called “Miss Silvia” purely as a thank you gift for its distributors, nevertheless later on. were persuaded to release the machine as a home espresso coffee machine.
+Rancilio are traditionally a manufacturer of commercial espresso machines, used in coffee shops etc., and they made what was originally referred to as “Miss Silvia” purely as a thank you gift for its distributors, but later were persuaded to release the machine as a home espresso machine.

-For a good while there was a bigger price gap in between the Classic and the Silvia, which saw a lot more beginner home baristas going for the classic – now, although, there’s not rather as much in it, given that the latest version of the Silvia has come down a little bit in price and the opposite is the case with the Gaggia Classic, so there’s only £100 price difference now.
+For a good while there was a bigger price gap in between the Classic and the Silvia, which saw a lot more beginner home baristas going for the classic – now, though, there’s not quite as much in it, given that the latest version of the Silvia has come down a bit in price and the opposite is the case with the Gaggia Classic, so there’s only £100 price difference now.

 Check Price - Shop Coffee